 eksctl makes it simple to provision Kubernetes clusters in EKS and enable GitOps in the cluster by automating the deployment of Flux v2.

-automated installation of Flux v2 will create a repository and synchronize the cluster state with the manifests pushed to it.
+For this workshop, we will create a default three node EKS cluster and automatically enable GitOps for it. eksctl automated installation of Flux v2 will create a repository and synchronize the cluster state with the manifests pushed to it.

 Start by creating a configuration file that defines the specifications for your new cluster as well as the details of your GitHub account and repository.
-Make sure to replace <your GitHub Username>
+Make sure to replace <your GitHub Username> in the manifest below with your GitHub username.

 ---